rodrigodadam/weather-app-cli/README.md

 Insert a option to the client choice the weather forecast for the next days.

+### Problems and Solutions

+To deploy this project on HEROKU I need to use the disable_warnings from urllib3 pac.
+Unfortunately heroku do not work well with OpenWeather API and get a https error.

 <div align="right"><a href="#top">🔝</a></div>

 ## TECHNOLOGIES USED